zeromq/czmq/builds/rpi/README.md

     sudo ldconfig

+During development running the build script with all dependencies just to test a minor change is overkill.
+To run an incremental build use the option `-i|--incremental` which will only build this project.

+    ./build.sh --incremental

+Once in a while you might want to update the dependencies.
+You can do this by adding the option `-u|--update`.

+    ./build.sh --update

+Note that incremental and update are exclusiv options.

 ## Cross compile and install to Raspbian image

 This requires sudo access rights on your local maschine.
 Also make sure